Last Updated on June 21, 2025 by Jennifer Osborn

 One dry measuring cup contains 16 Tablespoons.

-For example, if a recipe calls for 8 tablespoons of flour and you want to double the recipe, you'll know that you need 16 tablespoons (or 1 cup) of flour.
+For example, if a recipe calls for 8 tablespoons of flour and you double it, you’ll need 16 tablespoons or just 1 cup.
+Less scooping, more baking.

 Tablespoons to Cups Measurement Conversion Chart